ainsleys/derivadex-api-docs/source/includes/main.md

 -----|----- | ---------------------
 traderAddress  | address | Trader's ETH address used to sign order intent symbol  | bytes32 | 32-byte encoding of the symbol this order is for.
 The `symbol` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly. strategy | bytes32 | 32-byte encoding of the strategy this order belongs to.
-The `strategy` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly. side | uint256 | An integer value either `0` (Bid) or `1` (Ask) orderType | uint256 | An integer value either `0` (Limit) or `1` (Market) clientId | bytes32 | 32-byte nonce resulting in uniqueness assetAmount | uint256 | Order amount (scaled up by 18 decimals).
-The `amount` of the order you send to the API is a decimal, however for signing purposes, you must scale up by 18 decimals and convert to an integer. price | uint256 | Order price (scaled up by 18 decimals).
+The `strategy` of the order you send to the API is a string, however for signing purposes, you must bytes-encode and pad accordingly.
+The `strategy` refers to the cross-margined bucket this trade belongs to.
+Currently, there is only the default `main` strategy, but support for multiple strategies is coming soon! side | uint256 | An integer value either `0` (Bid) or `1` (Ask) orderType | uint256 | An integer value either `0` (Limit) or `1` (Market) requestId | bytes32 | 32-byte nonce (an incrementing numeric identifier that is unique per user for all time) resulting in uniqueness of order amount | uint256 | Order amount (scaled up by 18 decimals; e.g. 2.5 => 2500000000000000000).
+The `amount` of the order you send to the API is a decimal, however for signing purposes, you must scale up by 18 decimals and convert to an integer. price | uint256 | Order price (scaled up by 18 decimals; e.g. 2001.37 => 2001370000000000000000).
 The `price` of the order you send to the API is a decimal, however for signing purposes, you must scale up by 18 decimals and convert to an integer. stopPrice | uint256 | Stop price (scaled up by 18 decimals).
 The `stopPrice` of the order you send to the API is a decimal, however for signing purposes, you must scale up by 18 decimals and convert to an integer.

 **Take special note of the transformations done on several fields as described in the table above.
 In other words, the order intent you submit to the API will have different representations for some fields than the order intent you hash.** You are welcome to do this however you like, but it must adhere to the standard eventually, otherwise the signature will not ultimately successfully recover.
 Example Solidity and Python reference implementations are displayed on the right, but feel free to utilize whichever language, tooling, and abstractions you see fit.